TylerSw1ft/Helpful-computer-wiki/Recommended-Hardware.md

 ## Specifications

-I do not suggest investing in anything wirless that isn't Wi-Fi 6 or higher.
+I do not suggest investing in anything wireless that isn't Wi-Fi 6 or higher.

 ### New